cossacklabs/acra/README.md

 Acra gives you tools for encrypting the data on the application's side into special [cryptographic containers](https://github.com/cossacklabs/acra/wiki/AcraStruct), storing them in the database or file storage, and then decrypting them in a secure compartmented area (separate virtual machine/container).

 Cryptographic design ensures that no secret (password, key, etc.) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.
+Acra minimises the leakage scope, detects unauthorised behavior, and prevents the leakage, informing operators of the incident underway.

 ### Major security features

 <table><tbody><tr><td> Compatibility with encryption-demanding compliance </td><td>Acra can run on certified crypto-libraries (FIPS, GOST) </td>
 </tr><tr><td> Cryptographic protection of data </td><td> during storage and transmission </td>
 </tr><tr><td> Selective encryption </td><td> protect only sensitive data to achieve both security and performance </td>
+</tr><tr><td> Key management tools </td><td> built-in tools for key distribution, key rotation and compartmentalization</td>
-</tr><tr><td> Trust compartmentalization </td><td> only simultaneous compromisation of AcraServer, database server and keystorage might lead to data breach</td>
+</tr><tr><td> Trust compartmentalization </td><td> datastore and application components can be compromised, yet data is protected</td>
 </tr><tr><td> SQL injections prevention </td><td> through a built-in SQL firewall </td>
 </tr><tr><td> Intrusion detection system </td><td> to give an early warning about suspicious behaviour </td>
 </tr><tr><td> Search through encrypted data </td><td rowspan=3> <i>coming in next releases</i> </td>